Beautiful yogis and yoginis,

 It's the hands,

-And the lips.
+The fingertips and the lips.

-Now let's bring ourselves to four things.
+Now let's bring us off to four things.

-Perhaps it's the mat,
+Perhaps it's the mat.

-Perhaps it's your knee,
+Perhaps it's your knee.

 Just find four things.